simgrid/simgrid/docs/source/tuto_s4u.rst

 ..........

 Let's start with the code of the worker.
 It is represented by the *master* function below.
-This simple function takes 4 parameters, given as a vector of strings:

-   - the number of workers managed by the master.
-   - the number of tasks to dispatch
-   - the computational size (in flops to compute) of each task
-   - the communication size (in bytes to exchange) of each task
+This simple function takes at least 3 parameters (the amount of tasks to dispatch, their computational size in flops to compute and their communication size in bytes to exchange).
+Every parameter after the third one must be the name of an host on which a worker is waiting for something to compute.

-Then, the tasks are sent one after the other, each on a mailbox named "worker-XXX" where XXX is the number of an existing worker.
+Then, the tasks are sent one after the other, each on a mailbox named after the worker's hosts.
 On the other side, a given worker (which code is given below) wait for incoming tasks on its own mailbox.
-Notice how this mailbox mechanism allow the actors to find each other without having all information: the master don't have to know the actors nor even where they are, it simply pushes the messages on mailbox which name is predetermined.

 At the end, once all tasks are dispatched, the master dispatches another task per worker, but this time with a negative amount of flops